-Paul Szabo was instrumental in the discovery of the Mt Carlton/Silver Hill gold and silver deposit in 2006, and continued to be a valuable member of the Conquest and Forte team until health problems forced his retirement in 2013.
+Paul Szabo was instrumental in the discovery of the Mt Carlton/Silver Hill gold and silver deposit in 2006, and continued to be a valuable member of the Conquest and Forte (now GSN) team until health problems forced his retirement in 2013.

-He had an incredible depth of knowledge built up from decades of real world experience in the field in North Queensland.
+He had an incredible depth of knowledge built up from decades of real world experience in the field in north Queensland.
 Paul’s passion for his work, his brutal honesty and loyalty will long be remembered.